MyPlate: Reception

 The Harvard School of Public Health (HSPH) released their own adjusted and more detailed version of MyPlate, called the Harvard Healthy Eating Pyramid, in response.
 The Healthy Eating Pyramid was suggested as an alternative to MyPlate that is more up-to-date with scientific nutritional findings.
 Harvard's plate features a higher ratio of vegetables to fruits, adds healthy oils to the recommendation, and balances healthy (type of) protein and whole grains as equal quarters of the plate, along with recommending water and suggesting sparing dairy consumption.
 HSPH Chair of the Department of Nutrition, Walter Willett, criticized MyPlate, saying: "unfortunately, like the earlier U.S. Department of Agriculture pyramids, MyPlate mixes science with the influence of powerful agricultural interests, which is not the recipe for healthy eating".
 The Harvard plate also contains a recommendation for physical activity which MyPlate tends to leave out.
 This more refined nutritional guideline states a more exact protocol to follow in regards to the consumption of fats and grains with an individual's specific weight and workout routine in mind.

 Harvard Medical School also pushes for the inclusion of water in their nutritional guidelines.
 MyPlate recommends the consumption of milk or some form of dairy without explicitly encouraging drinking water.
 The Healthy Eating Pyramid has included a section to their plate that focuses on adding water or non-sugar beverages to one's daily intake.

-According to Dr. Marion Nestle, former chair of the Department of Nutrition, Food Studies, and Public Health at New York University, "There’s a great deal of money at stake in what these guidelines say."
-Talking about her work as an U.S. Department of Health and Human Services and USDA expert, she said "I was told we could never say ‘eat less meat’ because USDA would not allow it."
+According to Marion Nestle, former chair of the Department of Nutrition, Food Studies, and Public Health at New York University, "There's a great deal of money at stake in what these guidelines say."
+Talking about her work as an U.S. Department of Health and Human Services and USDA expert, she said "I was told we could never say "eat less meat' because USDA would not allow it."